David Beckham: 2007: First season in MLS

 In the months following the announcement, the additional terms of Beckham's contract became public knowledge.
 One unique contract provision was giving him the option of buying an MLS expansion franchise in any market except New York City at the fixed price of whenever he stopped playing in the league – an allowance that the league's owners had never given to a player before.
 Another provision was the opt-out clause after the 2009 season, meaning that should he decide so, Beckham was free to leave the club after completing year three of his five-year contract.
-The league had a salary cap in place, requiring the creation of the Designated Player Rule for Beckham to bypass the cap; the rule was later nicknamed in his honor.
+The league had a salary cap in place, requiring the creation of the Designated Player Rule for Beckham to bypass the cap; the rule was later nicknamed in his honour.
 In April 2007, he and wife Victoria bought a home on San Ysidro Drive in Beverly Hills.

 Beckham (with a blue captain's armband) became LA Galaxy captain immediately upon joining the team.

 Beckham's contract with LA Galaxy took effect on 11 July, and on 13 July, he was officially unveiled as a Galaxy player at the Home Depot Center, to much fanfare and world media interest, in front of more than 5,000 gathered fans and some 700 accredited media members.
 Beckham chose to wear number 23.
-It was announced that Galaxy jersey sales had already reached a record figure of over 250,000 prior to this formal introduction.
+It was announced that Galaxy jersey sales had already reached a record figure of more than prior to this formal introduction.

-In parallel, Beckham's handlers at 19 Entertainment succeeded in putting together an unprecedented US media rollout designed to expand his carefully crafted personal brand in America.
-He made the cover of Sports Illustrated, a few weeks earlier Adidas launched the extensive 13-part ad campaign "Fútbol meets Football" starring Beckham and NFL running back Reggie Bush, and W magazine published a racy photo spread featuring David and wife Victoria photographed by Steven Klein.
-Meanwhile, ESPN sports network was running a promotional campaign and agreed to air the David Beckham: New Beginnings documentary produced by 19 Entertainment before the friendly match versus Chelsea, which was expected to be Beckham's American debut.
-In addition to popularising soccer, Beckham's arrival was used as platform for entertainment industry endeavours.
-Since both Beckham's and his wife's often overlapping careers were handled by 19 Entertainment, which is owned by Simon Fuller, who in turn has a business relationship with the Creative Artists Agency (CAA), one of Hollywood's most powerful talent agencies, it was important for CAA that the Beckhams made as big an impact as possible upon their arrival in the US.
-On 16 July, CAA had hosted a welcoming bash for David at its new eight-storey, headquarters in Century City, with CAA employees reportedly instructed beforehand to line the staircase and clap for Beckham upon his arrival.
+In parallel, Beckham's handlers at 19 Entertainment succeeded in putting together an unprecedented media rollout designed to expand his carefully crafted personal brand in the US.
+ESPN sports network ran a promotional campaign and aired the David Beckham: New Beginnings documentary produced by Simon Fuller's 19 Entertainment before the friendly match versus Chelsea, which was expected to be Beckham's US debut.
+In addition to popularising football, Beckham's arrival was used as platform for entertainment industry endeavours.
+Since both Beckham's and his wife's often overlapping careers were handled by 19 Entertainment, owned by Fuller, who in turn has a business relationship with the Creative Artists Agency (CAA), one of Hollywood's most powerful talent agencies, it was important for CAA that the Beckhams made as big an impact as possible upon their arrival in the US.
 That night Victoria's reality show prime-time special Victoria Beckham: Coming to America aired on NBC, drawing negative reviews in the press and poor viewership ratings.